bogdando/traas/README.md

 The Heat templates are used to bring up an environment on top of existing admin Neutron network and routers of the host OpenStack cloud, like RDO cloud.
-It connects the existing admin network and public networks to the undercloud VM.
+It connects the existing admin, cluster and public networks to the undercloud VM.
-The overcloud VMs do not have sec groups enabled and no floating IPs.
-It also creates for undercloud and overcloud an isolated, non-routed cluster networks of given CIDR ranges.
-Those are mostly needed to manipulate with bridges while doing net config steps by t-h-t.
+The overcloud VMs have no floating IPs as not connected to the public net.

+It also creates for undercloud and overcloud an isolated, non-routed cluster network of a given CIDR.
+Overcloud nodes do not have sec groups enabled for the cluster network ports.
+This is mostly needed to manipulate with bridges, while doing net config steps by t-h-t.
 Undercloud only needs this for all-in-one.

 Finally, it triggers some SoftwareDeployment resources on the undercloud node to